Charter of Victims’ Rights review

 • 29 January – stage 2 of the review is open for public consultation

-• 18 March – stage 2 of the public consultation closes at 5pm
+• 18 March – stage 2 of the public consultation now closed

 • December – the Victims’ Commissioner will provide a report to the Minister